demizer/gds/doc/spec.rst

 * gds primarily supports Linux.
 Mac OSX and Windows support may be added if a developer wants to step up and support it at a later date.

-* gds is built for sophisticated users.
-Users should understand operating system mount points and filesystem technologies.
+* gds users should understand operating system mount points and filesystem technologies.

-* gds assumes full destination device usage.

 * gds does not modify, compress, encrypt, or encode files at any point and never will.
 These are better left to a filesystem technology.

 * gds is not network aware nor will it ever be.
-Backing up to mounted nfs shares is perfectly fine, but gds will fill it up eventually.

 * gds can cause data loss if not used properly.
-The gds contributors cannot be responsible for data loss and will not hold your hand in the case of traumatic data loss.
+The gds contributors cannot be responsible for data loss or data recovery.

 --------------
 Implementation